+"why dont you hook up your laptop to your tv and output the signal to it?"
 Because this is a pain in the rear and requires more knowledge and connections than many users are comfortable with.
 Isn't it much simpler for a user to turn on an already hooked up PS3 and just choose the app and program they want to watch?

 bojive in order to recieve a true surround sound experience you not only need a reciever which can process the data you need a soource, most laptops have standard headphone jacks and will not output in this format.
 If you are using such jacks and your reciever is giving sound through all speakers this is not true surround sound, it is simulated/processed. true 5.1/7.1 surround sound gives you independant channels for each speaker.
 A noise sent to channel 1 is not played on channel 5 unless intentionally blended.

 BigRedFed "Since this question was never answered.
 Try Hulu Plus."
 If only it didn't suck and I didn't have to pay extra for it despite how much it sucks.
+[FLAME]

 I'm with the OP and others here in my desire for this type app.
 I don't care about the Ipad and think touch tablets are largely toys and a fad for now.
 I do however own a differnt toy, my PS3, it's already hooked up to my TV, the internet, and thus Comcast (through my internet connection) Give me a (G)UI so that I can use the on demande products I PAY FOR through this amazing piece of hardware.
 Come on Comcast!